-This page allows you to specify custom routes that determine how data is moved around your network.
+This screen allows you to specify custom routes that determine how data is moved around your network.

-Route List: Check the box next to the route you wish to enable.
+Route List: Check the box to the left of the Name of the route you wish to enable.

 Name: Enter a specific Name to identify this route.